Validated by: Jari Ala-Varvi — CIPP/E certified Data Protection Officer @ Opsec

 - They hate cookie banners.
 They've learned to hate those offensive dialogs around the web.

 - They don't care.
-Privacy is a subject that feels irrelevant and boring.
+Privacy is considered irrelevant and boring.
 Nobody else seems to care either, so why bother.
-The penalties are only for the big and evil.
+The penalties are only for the big and evil, right?

 - They think they're safe.
 They've done their due diligence without consulting the law experts.
 A typical scenario is to apply the local privacy law, such as the CCPA for everyone, including the visitors from Europe.